jjaacckk/songwhip-discord-bot/README.md

 # songwhip-discord-bot

-a discord bot that add universal SongWhip links when somebody posts a music link
+a discord bot that adds universal SongWhip links when somebody posts a music link